freqtrade/freqtrade/docs/strategy-advanced.md

 ## Storing information (Non-Persistent)

 !!!
 Warning "Deprecated"
-    This method of storing information is deprecated, and we do advise against using non-persistent storage.
+    This method of storing information is deprecated and we do advise against using non-persistent storage.
     Please use the below [Persistent Storing Information Section](#storing-information-persistent) instead.

-    It's content has therefore be collapsed.
+    It's content has therefore been collapsed.

 ???
 Abstract "Storing information"
     Storing information can be accomplished by creating a new dictionary within the strategy class.